Language selection

 Transit

-2. Applications for a licence to import or export nuclear substances, prescribed equipment or prescribed information should be directed to the CNSC (see paragraph 29 for contact information).
+2. Applications for a licence to import or export nuclear substances, prescribed equipment or prescribed information should be directed to the Canadian Nuclear Safety Commission (CNSC) (refer to paragraph 29 for contact information).

 3. CNSC licences will have different format and content, based on the Licensing Division issuing them.
 Electronic versions of the licence are valid.
 The licensee must maintain a copy of their licence for inspection.
 If there are concerns on the authenticity of the licence, the CBSA will contact the CNSC.